Purchowa/rayTracing_cuda/info.md

 # Ray tracing with CUDA
 # What is ray tracing?
 Ray tracing is a rendering technique that allows to simulate realistic behaviour of light in games, animations ect.
 It also allows to perform shades, reflections and lighting.

 # Project requirements:
 - Visual Studio 2019
 - Vulkan SDK latest
 - CUDA toolkit 12.1
+- Compute Capability >=5.2

 # Compilation instruction
 Having downloaded project, launch Setup.bat file in order to configure CUDA in the project and create solution file.